romanovichim/TonFunClessons_Eng/13lesson/15min.md

 	{-
 		I am really into the TON ecosystem, so I wrote lessons on developing smart contracts: https://github.com/romanovichim/TonFunClessons_Eng
+		Also I have a channel where I write about the technical side of TON: https://t.me/ton_learn

 		 TON Documentation: https://ton.org/docs/#/
 		 FunC Documentation: https://ton.org/docs/#/func/overview